Take full control of your business operations seamlessly with Sage Enterprise Management.

 The pharma sector is growing by leaps and bounds.
 Research shows that the pharma sector in India will swell to USD 130 billion by 2030 at a CAGR of 12%.
-Developments in IoT are playing an essential role in the success of the Indian pharma sector.
-Unlike the past, today, IoT devices provide lag-free real-time data instantly, allow sharing critical business data with stakeholders, and most importantly, have become inexpensive.
+Developments in Internet of Things are playing an essential role in the success of the Indian pharma sector.
+Unlike the past, today, Internet of Things devices provide lag-free real-time data instantly, allow sharing critical business data with stakeholders, and most importantly, have become inexpensive.
 Also, the pharmaceutical manufacturing sector realizes the power of digitization and its long-term benefits.
 Statista reports that there are 21.5 billion interconnected devices worldwide and this figure is set to explode as the Internet spreads far and wide.

 So, how will this explosive boom in IoT devices play its role in the pharma sector?
 Let’s delve deep and find it out.